onyx-platform/onyx/doc/user-guide/functions.md

  :onyx/batch-size 1000}
 ```

-#### Batching
+#### Side Effects

 Sometimes you might be able to perform a function more efficiently over a batch of segments rather than processing one segment at a time, such as writing segments to a database in a non-output task.
-You can review the entire batch of segments as an argument to your task by setting `:onyx/batch?` to `true` in your catalog entry for your function.
+You can receive the entire batch of segments as an argument to your task by setting `:onyx/side-effects-only?` to `true` in your catalog entry for your function.
+Onyx will *ignore* the output of your function and pass the same segments that you received downstream.
+Note that you can perform side effects in *any* function, but the utility of this feature is that you receive the entire batch in one shot.
+Onyx ignores your output because it would make it impossible to track which specific messages are children of particular upstream messages - breaking Onyx's fault tolerance feature.

 An example catalog entry: